progressivis/progressivis/doc/custom_modules.md

 Line 11 declares an input slot called "table" of type `PTable` and provides a short documentation.

 Line 12 declares the output slot called "result", of type `PDict`, i.e., a "progressive dictionary".
-It will contain the maximum value of each column computed progressively.
 The output slot descriptor also defines a documentation string.

 Input and output slots can also be required or not; by default, they are required.
-When a slot is required, it should be connected for a dataflow configuration to be **valid**.
-We discuss the notion of dataflow validity [next](#validity).
+When a slot is required, it should be connected for the dataflow to be **valid**.
+We discuss the notion of dataflow validity [in the next section](#validity).

 Line 14 defines the class `SimpleMax`, inheriting from the `Module` class.
-Its `__init__` method is very standard and just catches the keyword parameter passed to keep it as an instance variable.
+Its `__init__` method is minimal for modules; it catches all the keyword parameters to pass them to the `Module` constructor.
-It is redefined to initialize the value of the `default_step_size` instance variable with a reasonable value for the `SimpleMax` module, as explained in the next [Time Predictor section](#time-predictor).
+It is redefined only to initialize the value of the `default_step_size` instance variable with a reasonable value for the `SimpleMax` module, as explained in the next [Time Predictor section](#time-predictor).
 Without the `@def_` decorators, the `__init__` method would require many more lines of code to  declare the slots and parameters.

 (validity)=
 ### Validity of a Dataflow

-To run, a dataflow should be **valid**.
+To run in the Scheduler, a dataflow should be **valid**.
 The validity is defined as follows:
 - For all the modules, all the required slots should be connected
 - For all the connected slots, the input and output slots should be compatible
-- There should not be any cycle in the dataflow; it should be a **directed acyclic graph**
+- There should not be any cycle in the dataflow; it should be a **directed acyclic graph**.

 By design, ProgressiVis checks the connection types as soon as they are specified.
 However, when building or modifying a dataflow graph, adding modules or removing modules, the dataflow graph remains invalid until all the connections are made and dependent modules are deleted from the dataflow.
 Therefore, checking for the required slots and cycles is done as a two-phase commit operation.